 No discussion of student work would be complete without addressing the issue of whether or not to assign mandatory homework.
 Many teachers assume this is a natural part of school and essential for learning.
 However, there are circumstances in which mandatory homework is truly counterproductive.

 It is important to remember that there is no sacred mandate for assigning homework.
-In order to decide whether to assign mandatory homework, you must ask first whether it will enhance genuine learning.
+In order to decide whether to assign mandatory homework, you must ask first whether it obeys the Prime Directive and enhances self-directed learning.
 It is essential to evaluate the homework’s utility on a case-by-case basis, one class at a time.

 There are strong arguments for and against.
 Here are a few: